 This might be the best ever title for a talk at the Marketing Meetup ever.
 In this lightning talk, Simon shares how the punk rock movement taught him to be a great marketer (even though he likes to pretend he's not really a marketer at all)

+Like it or not, Xmas is coming.
+And in fact, in a corporate world, chances are you're in the 'or not' category because that means one thing... corporate xmas presents.
 A real minefield, corporate gifting is a tricky one.
 Thankfully, like the angel of xmas herself - Jenny is here to help you navigate this tricky time with practical advise on nailing this period and leaving your clients with nothing but smiles.

 In this inspiring lightning talk, Anne-Marie Miller shares her journey to becoming a sketchnoter, and how she now uses the skills she has picked up to remember important aspects of talks she would have never been able to otherwise.